leodeslf/leaf/src/content/notes/se/testing/index.md

 ### Absence-of-Error Fallacy

->Have no fear of perfection, you will never reach it. -Salvador Dali
+>In any form of testing it is impossible to achieve total confidence.
+The only exhaustive testing there is, is so much testing, that the tester is exhausted.
+(Bill Hetzel)

 The fact of making improvements in the system by fixing bugs, doesn't really mean there are no more bugs.
 The system *may still* be unusable or at least not good enough to meet the requirements.

->In any form of testing it is impossible to achieve total confidence.
-The only exhaustive testing there is, is so much testing, that the tester is exhausted. -Bill Hetzel

 ## The Role of Testing

->Testing is a measurement of software quality. -Bill Hetzel, 1988
+>Testing is a measurement of software quality.
+(Bill Hetzel, 1988)

 Testing is used to **find defects** (so they can be fixed) before the system is released.
 By doing so, we *reduce the risk* of problems occurring in an operational environment and *contribute to the quality* of the software system.
 Testing may also be required to meet contractual or legal requirements, as well as industry-specific standards.

->Testing is any activity aimed at evaluating an attribute or capability of a program or system and determining that it meets its required results. -Bill Hetzel
+>Testing is any activity aimed at evaluating an attribute or capability of a program or system and determining that it meets its required results.
+(Bill Hetzel)

 Testing can help us *measure the quality* of the system, quality can be measured in terms of defects found.
 The higher the amount of defects, the closer we are to the highest quality  product.
 Defects can be functional or non-functional (e.g.: reliability, usability, efficiency, portability, and maintainability).

 >Quality is not intangible.
 The purpose of testing is to make quality visible.
-Testing is the measurement of software quality! -Bill Hetzel
+Testing is the measurement of software quality!
+(Bill Hetzel)

 In some cases the main objective of testing may be to assess the quality of the software (with no intention of fixing defects), to give information to stakeholders of the risk of releasing the system at a given time.
 The *decision of releasing* (or not) should be taken by the whole team, it's not (only) the testers' responsibility.

 ## Enough is Enough, but How Much is Enough?

+>Test estimation is hard to do perfectly, but not that hard to do well. -Black, 2002

 To decide *how much testing is enough*, we should take into account: